facebook/FAI-PEP/README.md

                         <domain_name>/<endpoint>|<category>
   --remote_access_token REMOTE_ACCESS_TOKEN
-                        The access token to access the remote server --run_type {benchmark,verify,regress}
+                        The access token to access the remote server --root_model_dir ROOT_MODEL_DIR
+                        The root model directory if the meta data of the model uses relative directory, i.e. the location field starts with //
+  --run_type {benchmark,verify,regress}
                         The type of the current run.
 The allowed values are: benchmark, the normal benchmark run. verify, the benchmark is re-run to confirm a suspicious regression. regress, the regression is confirmed.
+  --screen_reporter     Display the summary of the benchmark result on screen.
   --shared_libs SHARED_LIBS
                         Pass the shared libs that the framework depends on, in a comma separated list.
-  --specifications_dir SPECIFICATIONS_DIR
-                        Required.
-The root directory that all specifications resides.
-Usually it is the specifications directory.
   --timeout TIMEOUT     Specify a timeout running the test on the platforms.
                         The timeout value needs to be large enough so that the low end devices can safely finish the execution in